 The Company's interest rate risk arises primarily from the interest received on cash, restricted cash and receivables.
-The Company does not believe that it is exposed to material interest rate risk on its cash and restricted cash.
+The Company's loans bear fixed interest rates.
+The Company does not believe that it is exposed to material interest rate risk on its cash, restricted cash and loans.

-As at December 31, 2023, the Company has not entered into any contracts to manage interest rate risk.
+As at December 31, 2024, the Company has not entered into any contracts to manage interest rate risk.